Nuclear power in India: Anti-nuclear protests

-Following the March 2011 Fukushima nuclear disaster in Japan, populations around proposed Indian NPP sites have launched protests that had found resonance around the country.
+Following the March 2011 Fukushima nuclear disaster in Japan, populations around proposed Indian NPP sites have launched protests that have found resonance around the country.
 There have been mass protests against the French-backed 9,900 MW Jaitapur Nuclear Power Project in Maharashtra and the Russian-backed 2,000 MW Koodankulam Nuclear Power Plant in Tamil Nadu.
-The Government of West Bengal initially refused permission to a proposed 6,000 MW facility near the town of Haripur that intended to host 6 Russian reactors.
-But after stiff resistance from locals, the proposed Nuclear Power Plant planned in Haripur has been shifted to Kavali in Andhra Pradesh.
-Interestingly, the Nuclear Power Plant planned at Kovvada in Andhra Pradesh was shifted from Mithi Virdi in Gujarat after locals in the Western state too showed resistance.
+The Government of West Bengal initially refused permission to a proposed 6,000 MW facility near the town of Haripur that intended to host six Russian reactors.
+But after facing stiff resistance from locals, the proposed Nuclear Power Plant planned for Haripur was shifted to Kavali in Andhra Pradesh.
+Additionally, the Nuclear Power Plant planned for Kovvada, Srikakulam in Andhra Pradesh was shifted from Mithi Virdi in Gujarat after locals in the Western state also showed resistance.

-A Public-interest litigation (PIL) has also been filed against the government’s civil nuclear program at the Supreme Court.
-The PIL specifically asks for the "staying of all proposed nuclear power plants till satisfactory safety measures and cost-benefit analyses are completed by independent agencies".
-But the Supreme Court said it was not an expert in the nuclear field to issue a direction to the government on the nuclear liability issue.
+A Public-interest litigation (PIL) was also filed against the government's civil nuclear program at the Supreme Court.
+The PIL specifically requested the "staying of all proposed nuclear power plants till satisfactory safety measures and cost-benefit analyses are completed by independent agencies".
+However, the Supreme Court stated in 2011 that it was not an expert in the nuclear field to issue a direction to the government on the nuclear liability issue.

+India's nuclear power generation efforts are subject to many safeguards and oversight.
+Its environmental management system is ISO 14001 certified, and it undergoes peer review by the World Association of Nuclear Operators, including a pre-start-up peer review.

+Small modular reactors

+The Government of India, announced in the budget of FY25-26, the Nuclear Power Mission.
+It allocated a fund of ₹20,000 crores, for the development of SMRs.
+The Government plans to commission five indigenous SMRs by 2033.
+Work is underway at the Bhabha Atomic Research Centre for the Bharat small modular reactor design (BSMR) along with a 55MWe SMR and also a 5MWth High temperature gas cooled reactor.